 Be committed to both mission and metrics

-The key to scaling a business in 2019 is not about the product or service you are offering; it’s about your people and creating a meaningful culture.
+The key to scaling a business in 2019 is not about the product or service you are offering, it’s about your people and creating great culture.
 Inbound marketing organizations are always hiring and on the search for great talent.